SAVE THE DATE: March 10, 2018

 The complete fair schedule and answers to frequently asked questions can be found on the Student What to Expect page.
 We encourage you to read through this material.

 2018 ISEF Forms can be found on the Student Forms page.
-Our ISEF Forms Clinic was held on November 14.
-If you would like to augment your familiarity with ISEF forms, and missed the session, please email Jenn at email@example.com to schedule another session.
+Upcoming ISEF Forms Clinics will be held on November 15 and December 5, 2017.
+If you would like to augment your familiarity with ISEF forms and wish to attend, please email Jenn at email@example.com

 In addition to encouraging your students to participate in the fair, teachers can get involved in the following ways: